 Sexual misconduct responders are Mount Union faculty and staff members who are trained to help a student who has been the recipient of sexual misconduct understand her/his options.
 They will not make decisions for the person, but will provide her/him with the knowledge s/he needs to make decisions.
 The responder who is contacted either goes to the person who calls or makes arrangements to meet her/him.
 The responder assists the person as s/he addresses the need for counseling, medical and legal issues, and helps with any other concerns the person may have.
-The most up-to-date list of responders can be found o iRaider at http://portal.mountunion.edu/student_life/SexualAssaultResponders/Pages/SexualAssaultResponderList.aspx.
+The most up-to-date list of responders can be found on iRaider at